visioforge/.Net-SDK-s-samples/Video Edit SDK/WinForms/CSharp/Main Demo/readme.md

 ## Main Demo (C#/WinForms)

-The demo shows all functionality of Video Edit SDK .Net.
+The demo shows the general features of Video Edit SDK .Net.

 You can:

 * video preview
 * video editing and conversion
 * apply video and audio effects